Best and Cheapest Home Insurance Companies in Indiana for 2026

 Basic home insurance does not cover flood damage.
 To have insurance coverage for flood damage, you have to buy a flood insurance policy.

 Many parts of Indiana are prone to flooding, especially near the state's many lakes and rivers.
-The National Flood Insurance Program has handled 500 flood insurance claims in Indiana since 2020.
+The National Flood Insurance Program (NFIP) has handled 500 flood insurance claims in Indiana since 2020.
 Those floods caused nearly $24 million in damage.

-You can buy flood insurance policies either through the National Flood Insurance Program (NFIP) or through a private insurance company.
+You can buy flood insurance policies either through the NFIP or through a private insurance company.
 To get the best flood insurance, compare quotes from the NFIP to a few different private insurance companies.

 How to save on home insurance in Indiana